3 fun, easy and adorable paper plate crafts for Halloween. Your preschoolers are going to love these!

-Ok, I’m not gonna lie.
-The Hooligans and I get a little excited about our holiday crafts.
-Halloween is one of our favourite times of the year when it comes to crafting!
+As you know, the Hooligans and I get a little excited about our holiday crafts, and Halloween is one of our favourite times of the year when it comes to crafting!
+There are so many fun and adorable crafts that toddlers and preschoolers can make for Halloween.
 Check out 21 of my favourite (easy) Halloween craft projects right here.

 You may have also noticed that we’ve been making a ton of paper plate crafts lately too.
 That’s because we’ve been working hard on our collection of A-Z paper plate crafts for kids.
 That collection is complete now, so be sure to have a look!
 Meanwhile, here are 3 fun and easy paper plate crafts for Halloween, just perfect for young crafters.

-We have a crow, a pumpkin and a simple skeleton handprint.
+We have a crow, pumpkin and a simple skeleton handprint.
 Check ’em out!

 3 Easy Paper Plate Crafts for Halloween